 THE DREAM BEGINS.

-We all had an absolutely marvelous time, day sailing between islands then mooring for the night at some pretty little villages and dining late in waterfront estiatorio’s.
-The water was so amazingly clear and blue and both girls could swim, although by the time we left they were like mermaids.
-Roger was in his element as well, soaking up everything the two American crew could tell him, although where that came from I don't know.
-We lived near Nottingham in the Midlands of England, that is not renowned for its nautical heritage.
+We all had an absolutely marvelous time, day sailing between islands, then mooring for the night at some pretty little villages and dining late in waterfront estiatorio’s.
+The water was so amazingly clear and blue and everyone could swim, and by the time we left both our girls were like mermaids.
+Roger was in his element as well, soaking up everything the two crew could tell him, although where that came from I don't know.
+We lived near Nottingham in the Midlands of England that is not renowned for its nautical heritage.
+More for a certain outlaw called Hood.

 FULFILLMENT.

-Roger went on a sailing course in the North Sea and I learned celestial navigation at a local community college, because satellite navigation had not yet been invented either.
+Roger went on a weeks sailing course in the North Sea and I learned celestial navigation at a local community college because satellite navigation had not yet been invented either.
 Roger bought me a sextant for my birthday.
 Oh!
-What wife doesn't want a sextant for her birthday, but I still cherish it?
+What wife doesn't want a sextant for her birthday?
+But I still cherish it because it represents the beginning of a great lifelongadventure.

-We found a two year old well equipped Endurance 40 ketch on the River Seven near Bristol.
-It had three cabins, a saloon and a separate galley.
+We found a two-year-old well equipped Endurance 40 ketch on the River Seven near Bristol.
+It had three cabins, a saloon and a separate little galley.
 This meant the girls could at least have their own rooms.
-The boat didn't even have a name, so we called her “Tranquility Base,” because we were sure if the Americans could get to Mar Tranquilitas on the moon we ought The captain off to meet charter guests.to be able to get ours to the Mediterranean.
+The boat didn't even have a name, so we called her “Tranquility Base,” because we were sure if the Americans could get to the moon, we ought to be able to get to the Mediterranean.

-It was the year of the Queens silver Jubilee and she came into Falmouth on the Royal Yacht Britannia.
+It was the year of the Queen’s silver Jubilee and she came into Falmouth on the Royal Yacht Britannia.
 So along with other boats in the harbour we dressed ship for the occasion.
-Some of the girls friends also came to visit that made their transition a little easier.
-Quite what they said to their own parents when they got home I can only imagine.
+Some of the girls friends also came to visit, making their transition a little easier.
+Quite what they reported to their own parents when they got home I can only imagine.

 We all learned how to sail in Falmouth harbour and the surrounding coast and how to live together in very close proximity, that was not always congenial.
 We joined the prestigious Royal Cornwall Yacht Club and received a warrant to fly the blue ensign, a very distinctive flag having the heraldic feathers of Charles, Prince of Wales, the club commodore embroidered on it.